Benjent/nanovizer/README.md

 ### Why not using a serverless app?

 - This project is intended to run for free
-- .bam files are too heavy to manipulate for free
+- .bam files are too heavy to manipulate for free (some of them exceed 100GB)
 - It is faster to move .bam files in a local directory compared to uploading them in the cloud